-Many people are complaining that their Realtek audio is skipping or buzzing on Windows 10, which makes them annoying.
-When playing game, the game audio play fine.
+Many people are complaining that their Realtek audio is skipping or buzzing on Windows 10 or Windows 11, which makes them annoying.
+When playing the game, the game audio play fine.
 But when watching the Netflix with the browser or watching video with media player like VLC Media Player, the sound get slow and buzzing.

 On this occasion, here we offer several helpful ways for you.
 Whatever your Realtek audio issue is, stuttering or distortion, you can choose one way.